14 August 1888

 World’s First Television Demonstration

-Baird gave the world’s first public demonstration of a working television system that could scan and display live moving images with tonal graduation for members of the Royal Institution and a reporter from The Times in his laboratory at 22 Frith Street.
+Baird gave the world’s first public demonstration of a working television system for about 40 members of the Royal Institution and a reporter from The Times in his laboratory at 22 Frith Street.

 The Radio News (an American Publication) stated that ‘Mr Baird has definitely and indisputably given a demonstration of real television.
 It is the first time in history that this has been done in any part of the world.’